deeplearning4j/deeplearning4j/image-data-pipeline.md

 ## Evaluating the Model

-With this example, we havne't shown you how to split your training dataset from your test set.
+With this example, we haven't shown you how to split your training dataset from your test set.
 Instead you'll see this:

-        // Testing -- We're not doing split test and train
         // Using the same training data as test.

         iter.reset();